How to Sell or Buy a Used Starlink Kit in 2026: A Step-by-Step Guide

 How to cancel your Starlink and sell your kit when you don’t yet have a buyer

-The second method is common when you want to cancel and sell your dish but don’t yet have a buyer.
+The second method is common when you want to cancel and sell your dish, but don’t yet have a buyer.
 Follow the same steps to cancel your service.
 Then, in the settings section, click Transfer.
 This will permanently remove the dish from your account.
 You’ll then need to provide your eventual buyer with the serial number.
-Sometimes, the number can be worn off the dish, so they’ll need the number from your account.
+Sometimes the number can wear off the dish, so they’ll need the number from your account.

 How to Activate Your Used Starlink